A Letter to Ludwig Van Beethoven - Challenges of a Genius

 Enjoy These Remarkable Preludes and Fugues Composed by Johann Sebastian Bach and performed by the great pianist Richter

 Bach's Well Tempered Clavier

 Johann Sebastian Bach became a revelation to you as you perfected the difficult preludes and fugues.
 What a lesson in counterpoint these challenging masterpieces offer.
 I have only been able to play three of the 24 preludes and fugues well.
 My attempt to master even one of Bach's Inventions has taken me many months of practice.

 From the beginning of your childhood your amazing gift for improvisation surprised others.
 Your father, however, did not approve of this and he regularly punished you for your ability to improvise on any musical piece placed before you.
 How sad this is.
 Shame on your father!

 Developing Musical Skills Through Beethoven's Works

-Your immortal Moonlight Sonata is unlike any music every written before.
+Your immortal Moonlight Sonata is unlike any music ever written before.
 Your insistent theme emerges from silence, almost inaudibly in the beginning, as if you were testing the limits of your once-phenomenal hearing.
 You even made note that both pedals of the piano should be held down nonstop which exaggerates the sonority and reverberation of sound.

 As empty octaves move with extreme slowness, the quiet undulations of C-sharp minor succeed one another while their overtones are mixing and dissolving.
 Please listen to the young lady featured in the video, doing her best to pay attention to your notes for interpretation.